AndersCan/typed-option/README.md

  getFirst(undefined) // undefined
  ```

 If the caller forgets to check for this, the `undefined` value could be passed further along to other parts of the code.
-This could potentially cause a runtime exception far away from the `getFirst` method call.
+This could potentially cause a runtime exception far away from the `getFirst` function call.

 We can avoid this issue by taking advantage of `Option`.
 Let us rewrite `getFirst` to return a `Option<number>` instead of a `number`.